None So Vile

 None So Vile is the second studio album by Canadian death metal band Cryptopsy, released on 3 July 1996 by Wrong Again Records.
 The album was later reissued by Displeased Records and Century Media Records.
 It was re-released on vinyl in 2012 by War on Music.
+The album is stylistically a technical death metal and brutal death metal album, described as, "absolutely chaotic."
+The album features lyrical themes largely regarding violence and gore.

 None So Vile is the first album to feature bassist Eric Langlois, and the last to feature vocalist Lord Worm, until his return on 2005's Once Was Not.

 The album has gained a cult following since its release, and is now considered a classic within the death metal genre.

+Background

+After the release of the band's previous album, Blasphemy Made Flesh, the band toured to support the album, struggling financially during the tour.
+Lord Worm would explain, "Some fall shows it got to the point where it was "pay-to-play".
+We had to rent a vehicle, pay for that, pay for the gas, pay for food, and pay for the space, pay for this, pay for that, it always came out of our pocket.
+Pay for merchandise, people would buy merchandise so we'd have to buy more and the money was also being reinvested into Cryptopsy, but not the musicians.
+We weren't living off the money, Cryptopsy the entity was like a vampire sucking all the money out of our existence."